reactjs/react.dev/content/docs/getting-started.md

 ## Learn React

 People come to React from different backgrounds and with different learning styles.
 Whether you prefer a more theoretical or a more practical approach, we hope you'll find something useful in this section.

+Like any unfamiliar approach, React does have a learning curve.
+With practice and some patience, you will get the hang of it.

 ### JavaScript Resources